ertw/ft_minishop/README.md

 ## ft_minishop

-This is a toy PHP application for learning.
+This is a toy CRUD application written in PHP so we practice full stack development.
 It was a two-day project that we started saturday morning and finished Sunday around midnight.

 ##### Tools:
 * Docker, docker-machine, docker-compose, Alpine Linux